ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 values like the `UI\Component\Progress\AsyncRefreshInterval`, where this is still a configuration for which we currently do not provide any interaction.

+This is a good time to think about coupling, especially because there is one caveat which needs to be considered here:
+**Configuration values MUST NOT be accessed inside the constructor, ever**.
+The bootstrap mechanism will not be able to build its artifact if your object depends on the implementation of something else, because the wiring does not exist at this point.
+Therefore, we recommend to introduce dedicated configuration interfaces that will return exactly what is needed by an appropriate getter – ideally without any arguments.
+Why is this actually a blessing in disguise?
+So glad you ask, because this pattern will ultimately loosen the coupling between your component and another, by hiding the mechanism which is ultimately used to retrieve the desired value.
+This will make it very easy to switch mechanism, location or even underlying business logic in order to retrieve this value, without ever having to touch your component again.
+This refactoring could even be tackled by someone else entirely, because you have just decoupled your component so kindly.

 Let's say you have something like this inside your legacy initialisation:

 ```php